simon387/daocstarter/README.md

 A Dark Age of Camelot client starter <http://darkageofcamelot.com>
 100% HTML+CSS+JS platform independent Desktop application.

+## features

++ advanced characters, accounts, and settings management
++ allow to log any number of accounts on the same machine
++ quickest login/logout system

 ## quick infos

 + On Windows, when you need to log in more then 2 DAoC's accounts, you need to run the daocstarter.exe as admin